Home

 Roll the ball in the glitter that has fallen on the parchment until it is well covered and looks like a snowball.
 Leave to dry well (takes at least 1 hour).

-To decorate your ball ornament,
+To decorate your DIY Christmas ornaments,

 • try different types of beads and sequins,